MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/UnitedKingdom/how-to-create-an-eu-sales-list.md

     ---
 # How to: Create an EU Sales List
-Companies that run VAT\-registered businesses and sell or move goods to other VAT\-registered businesses in the European Union \(EU\) must record and report about data on their sales activities to the government.
+Companies that run VAT-registered businesses and sell or move goods to other VAT-registered businesses in the European Union \(EU\) must record and report about data on their sales activities to the government.

  All companies that sell more than a set value every year to EU states must submit an electronic version of their European Community \(EC\) sales list report in XML format through Her Majesty's Revenue and Customs \(HMRC\) web site.